 Similar to the general population, lupus patients with autoimmune thyroid diseases should be checked for thyroid cancer if they develop thyroid nodules.
 Patients with autoimmune thyroid disease are also at increased risk for development of lymphoma.

-Treatment for Hashimoto's disease may include observation or medications.
+Treatment for Hashimoto's disease may include observation (monitoring over time) or medications.
 If the thyroid gland is functioning normally, observation is recommended.
 However, if Hashimoto's disease causes thyroid hormone deficiency, patients will need thyroid hormone replacement therapy.
 This usually involves the use of synthetic form of thyroxine (T4), which is levothyroxine.
 Treatment with levothyroxine is usually lifelong, causes no side effects when used in the appropriate dose and is also safe during pregnancy.

 The treatment goal for Graves' disease is to inhibit the production of thyroid hormones.
 Some treatments include: